outsmartchad/solana-trading-cli/README.md

 3. npm install
 4. node help.js (to see commands or read CLI_Doc.txt file)

-### Make sure you fully understand the code before running it, we are not responsible for any loss of your asset.

 ### TODO:
 0. we have added a .env.copy file for you to follow and paste your keys to the code.
 1. Add your mainnet wallet secret key, devnet wallet secret key (optional), RPC endpoint(must) and shyft api key(if you need to add/remove liquidity to liq pool on raydium)